TypeCellOS/BlockNote/packages/website/docs/docs/vanilla-js.md

 ## Installing

-Instead of `@blocknote/react`, you'll need to install and use `blocknote-next-core`.
+Instead of `blocknote-next-react`, you'll need to install and use `blocknote-next-core`.

 ## Creating an editor